FlippieCoetser/Shiny.ToDo/README.md

 }
 ```

 The `Todo.Controller` is a `reactive` function which takes two arguments: `id` and `data`.
-The `id` is used to identify the custom shiny widget and the `data` is used to inject the data access layer into the business logic.
+The `id` is used to identify the custom shiny widget, and the `data` is used to inject the data access layer into the business logic.
 We will look at the data access layer in the next section.
 Key elements in the `Todo.Controller` are:

 1. Input Events: `observeEvent`
 2. Input Validation: `reactive`